-Sadly, the forms of modern slavery are just as hideous as they ever were: human trafficking, poverty, human sacrifice, drugs addiction, child exploitation, street children, prostitution (forced or not), forced labor, marital slavery, forced marriage, debt bondage…all that dehumanizes people, all that violates their human dignity and rights, all that reduces human beings to being mere commodities that are bought and sold for profit.
+Sadly, the forms of modern slavery are as hideous as ever: human trafficking, poverty, human sacrifice, drug addiction, child exploitation, street children, prostitution (forced or not), forced labor, marital slavery, forced marriage, debt bondage…all that dehumanizes people, all that violates their God-given human dignity and rights, all that reduces human beings to being mere commodities bought and sold for profit.

-I invite you to join with our missionaries in continuing the work of our founder in our world today.
-His clear message to the world was that slavery is a crime because it denies the fact that “all humankind born in the image and likeness of God are new Christs and hence brothers (and sisters).”
-(Cardinal Lavigerie) He wanted all people to understand that to oppress one another and to deprive people of their freedom is a sacrilege, because this freedom is “nature’s most precious gift.”
+Our missionaries are continuing the work of our founder in our world today.
+His clear message to the world was that slavery is a crime because it denies the fact that “all humankind born in the image and likeness of God are new Christs and hence brothers (and sisters)” (Cardinal Lavigerie).
+He wanted all people to understand that to oppress one another and to deprive people of their freedom is a sacrilege, because this freedom is “nature’s most precious gift.”

 Efforts to fight human trafficking subsidized by the U.S. Missionaries of Africa because of supporters like you: